Earn While You Learn

 Our Earn While You Learn Advanced Programs are new in 2024!

 We are expanding opportunities for UVA Medical Center employees to advance their careers.
-These are known as our "advanced" or “What next?” programs for those seeking growth.
+These are known as our "advanced" programs for those seeking growth.

 The Advanced Programs are for UVA Medical Center employees who have been full-time employees for at least 1 year.
 Additional requirements for these programs include—good performance standing, good attendance history, and manager’s support.